 Hello and thanks for visiting.
-I’m Kristina, a Black American, secular homeschooling, interracially-married-mom to a pre-teen daughter.
-My husband, daughter, and I left Yonkers, NY on December 25, 2012, and relocated to Arizona’s West Valley after feeling like NY had given us the best of its Apple.
+I’m Kristina, a Black American, secular homeschooling, interracially-married-mom to a pre-teen.
+My husband, child, and I left Yonkers, NY on December 25, 2012, and relocated to Arizona’s West Valley after feeling like NY had given us the best of its Apple.
 While we love the sun and the cost of living here, we sometimes wonder if maybe we should be somewhere less red in its political leanings.

 I am currently the author of a Gather the Wind Zine, an effort to kick perfection-paralysis in the arse.
 I am also a writer for Woo Jr, and a WordPress fanatic.
 I have been (and sometimes still am) an entrepreneur, a web designer, a social media consultant, a Tarot Interpreter, and a lover of all things blue, yellow, and green.